cosmos/ibc/spec/ics-025-handler-interface/README.md

 `chanOpenTry` tries to initialize a channel based on proof of an initialization attempt on the counterparty chain, failing if the channel identifier is unavailable, the proof is invalid, or the calling module is not authorized.

+The default IBC relayer module will allow external calls to `chanOpenTry`.

 ```typescript
 function chanOpenTry(
   connectionIdentifier: Identifier, channelIdentifier: Identifier, counterpartyChannelIdentifier: Identifier,